threadcat/accumulating-record/README.md

 calculating sum and keeping track of maximum value, calculating average, TWAP, VWAP.

-#### Notes and constraints
+#### Notes

 * Accumulated data automatically recover if underlying byte buffer backed by memory mapped file.
 * Maximum number of columns 64, assuming 64 bit platform.
 * Revision column is optional.
-Can be used to trigger other actions on commit.
+Can be used to trigger actions on commit.
-* Revision can also be used by concurrent reader before and after fetching record cells.
+* Revision can also be used by concurrent reader as should be invariant after fetching all record fields.
 * Accumulating table is a fixed-size set of accumulating records sharing single byte buffer.

 Performance ~3.8 million ops/s for test column set (sum,count,min,max,first,last) on i5-2500K.